purescript/package-sets/docs/working.md

-# How to use this package set
+# How to contribute to this package set

 ## Requirements